dz0ny/vaultier/docs/api/rest/data/detail.rst

 Download
 --------

-Returns data
+Returns data.

 .. note::
     Can be used only for documents with type="file"

-.. http:get:: /data/(int:document_id)
+.. http:get:: /documents/(int:pk)/data/

   **Example Request**